mtpatterson/n-abler/README.md

 If you need to add a JavaScript file that will run on every page, import it into `/src/js/index` or write it there

 If it is page specific, add a property to the `entry` object in `webpack.config.js`.
-For example, `src/js/search/index.js` will build `dist/search.js`
+For example, `search: './src/js/search/index.js'` will build `dist/search.js`

 ## SCSS to CSS